Both archaeology and ethnology materials are strongly represented in the MPM collections.

 Latin American Archaeology

 Central and South American archaeology holdings include: collections of Peruvian featherwork; Peruvian mummies; pre-Columbian ceramics numbering more than 7,000 items; gold from Peru, Panama, Costa Rica and Colombia; and a wide variety of pre-Columbian artifacts in other media, including shell, stone and wood.
 The Peruvian archaeological featherwork and textiles are particularly noteworthy.
-The holdings includes a significant collection of vessels from Casas Grandes in northern Mexico, as well as a strong ceramic collection from South America, with special emphasis on Chimu vessels from the North Coast and Nazca vessels from the South Coast, and excavated material from Atitlan, Bilbao, and Chinkultik.
+The holdings include a significant collection of vessels from Casas Grandes in northern Mexico, as well as a strong ceramic collection from South America, with special emphasis on Chimu vessels from the North Coast and Nazca vessels from the South Coast, and excavated material from Atitlan, Bilbao, and Chinkultik.
 Maya materials include a series of Jaina figurines, along with significant materials from West Mexico.
 The Museum also holds a small collection of archaeological material from the Caribbean, particularly Grenada.

 Old World Archaeology